 When Hogarth goes to check the antenna on the roof after the television stops working, it has been bitten off.
 This is a deliberate reference to the "Metal-Munching Mice" in a Rocky and Bullwinkle story.

 The trivia items below may give away important plot points.

-The Giant and Groot in Guardians of the Galaxy (2014) are both voiced by Vin Diesel and, in both times, the sound technician that worked on it was Doc Kane.
+Also spoiler for Guardians of the Galaxy (2014): The Giant and Groot in Guardians of the Galaxy are both voiced by Vin Diesel and, in both times, the sound technician that worked on it was Doc Kane.
 Both characters end up sacrificing themselves, but are ultimately resurrected.